serverscom/dibctl/README.md

 it is obsolete.
 Obsoleted images recieve specific rename pattern (usually adds 'Obsolete ' before name), and specific set of properties.

-Obsoletion may be performed manually by using 'obsolete' command.
+Obsoletion may be performed manually by 'obsolete' command.

 ## Rotation stage
-If obsolete image is no longer used by any instances in region it's called unused obsoleted image and may be removed.
+If obsolete image is no longer used by any instances in installation it's called 'unused obsoleted image' and may be safely removed.
 That is done by 'rotate' command.

 Please note, rotation requires administrative privilege (dibctl needs to see all instances in the region).
 Normally it's performed periodically by administrator itself, without